Spring Offer – Ends May 14th Learn more ×

 True CPD Experts and Cutting Edge Research

-Founded in 2012, The CPD Standards Office has spent over a decade researching and understanding the role of Continuing Professional Development (CPD) on a pan-industry, multi-disciplinary basis, within the current UK business environment.
+Founded in 2012, The CPD Standards Office has spent over a decade researching and understanding the role of Continuing Professional Development (CPD) across a wide range of industries and disciplines within the UK business environment.

-The Office was established following one of the largest academic studies into the field of Continuing Professional Development (CPD) and adult skills development.
+The CPD Standards Office was established following an academic university study exploring the field of Continuing Professional Development (CPD) and adult skills development.

-The results yielded a range of insights, and opened the door for professional bodies and employers to understand how to deliver positive and successful CPD learning experiences.
+The findings generated a wide range of insights and helped professional bodies and employers better understand how to deliver meaningful and successful CPD learning experiences.

-- The quality of training courses advertised as CPD learning were often poor educational experiences for individual professionals
+• The quality of training courses marketed as CPD was often poor and delivered an unsatisfactory educational experience.

-One of the most striking findings of the first phase of the research project was that the quality of most training and learning activities that individuals undertake for CPD purposes is exceptionally low.
-In addition, much CPD provision is inconsistent in its effectiveness.
+As a result, one of the most striking conclusions from the research was that the quality of many training and learning activities undertaken for CPD purposes was exceptionally inconsistent and often ineffective in supporting genuine adult learning.

-This uncovered a demand for an independent accreditation standard that recognised high-quality CPD activities and ensured they were relevant to all types of CPD schemes, which led to the establishment of the CPD Standards Office.
+This highlighted the need for an independent accreditation standard capable of recognising high-quality CPD activities and ensuring relevance across all forms of professional development.
+That need ultimately led to the establishment of the CPD Standards Office.

 Some respondents have had very positive experiences of CPD – for example: